Lolo National Forest Land Management Plan Revision

 Lolo National Forest Plan Revision 2023 from USDA Forest Service.

-- We are starting the revision of the Lolo land management plan!
-This effort will take several years and include extensive public involvement.
-Please sign up for our mailing list on GovDelivery to be sure you are included in our announcements.
+- Please sign up for our mailing list on GovDelivery to be sure you are included in our announcements.

-- We are launching a series of engagements over the next few months related to the Assessment.
-Later this spring and summer, we will begin working with you on developing a draft revised plan.
-See Upcoming Engagements for information on how to participate!
+- Our engagements over the next few months are focused on the Assessment.
+Later this summer, we will begin working with you on developing a draft revised plan.

 - We plan on 5 types of engagements.
 All of these engagements are designed to gather real-time information for us to consider and also to help interested parties prepare to participate in comment periods.